richie1988/Admin-Dashboard/README.md

   - [📝 License ](#-license-)

 # 📖 [Bookstore] <a name="about-project"></a>
-This is the Bookstore App that allows its users to read books to add books and to save there favourites books this app its easy to use and UI.
+This is the Admin Dashboard App that allows its users to  manage the team and check the workload and check how the company is performing so easy to use and navigate to add and to save there favourites manage the team and check the workload and check how the company is performing so easy to use and navigate this app its easy to use and UI.

 **[Mobile portfolio app]** is a Mobile vision app that makes easier for Developers to chocase there projects so that other developer's can find them or see what the have built.